Frequently Asked Questions

 - Make sure you’re well hydrated: drink at least 1-2 litres of water throughout the day, but at least an hour before class.

 - Try not to eat a large meal within 2 hours of the start of class.
-However, if you’re starving, do have something small – a banana, bliss ball, light snack – to stave off the hunger pangs and give you a shot of energy.
+However, if you’re starving, do have something small such as a banana, bliss ball or light snack to stave off the hunger pangs and give you a shot of energy.

-Go to our NEWBIE www.bendandfly.com.au/newbies page to see what the best starting classes are for yoga and aerial.
+Go to our newbies page to see what the best starting classes are for yoga and aerial.
 The main thing to know is that everyone is welcome and everyone starts somewhere.
-Our classes offer yoga for men, women, older, younger, injured and athletic.
+Our classes offer yoga for men, women, older, younger, injured, and athletic.
 Bend + Fly is a judgement-free zone where you can feel comfortable honing your skills.

-- Drink bottle (we have free filtered water)
+- Drink bottle & water (we have filtered water)

 - Comfortable clothing that you can move and sweat in.
-Most people wear active gym-wear. i.e.tights, shorts, singlet
+Most people wear active gym wear eg: tights, shorts, singlet

-- Tights are good to wear to avoid the hammock chaffing
+- Long tights are good to wear to avoid the hammock chaffing

 - Wear a T-Shirt with sleeves for hygiene and to avoid underarm chaffing

 - Wear ‘grippy socks’ (we sell Move Active socks from $12.50)

 - Don’t wear makeup (it stains the hammocks)